 The best FLAC apps for your iPhone

-An all-in-one player which hosts compatibility for a veritable army of available video and audio files, MoliPlayer is free and fully-loaded, though it might nickel and dime you a bit with in-app purchases if you really dig deep into its features.
-Either way, this baby will do what you need when it comes to FLAC, and a whole lot more.
+An all-in-one player that offers compatibility for a litany of different video and audio file types, MoliPlayer is free and fully loaded, though it might nickel-and-dime you a bit with in-app purchases if you really dig deep into its features.
+MoliPlayer is also limited to iPad use, so you’ll need to explore different options if you want to listen to FLACs on your phone.
+If you’ve got an iPad, though, this baby will do what you need — and a whole lot more.